The Hungarian side formulated its demands in 11 points

 And so Szijjártó’s visit, the formal purpose of which was to prepare for the future meeting of the presidents, took place.

 The background of this visit turned out to be quite specific.
-Just the day before, the leader of the Hungarian far-right Mi Hazank party, Laszlo Torockai, distinguished himself with an extremely outrageous statement about claims to Ukrainian Transcarpathia in the event of Ukraine losing statehood due to the war.
+Just the day before, the leader of the Hungarian far-right party Mi Hazank, Laszlo Torockai, distinguished himself with an extremely outrageous statement about claims to Ukrainian Transcarpathia in the event of Ukraine losing statehood due to the war.
 This is not the first statement of this kind from this member of the Hungarian parliament, but the fact that it was made precisely at the “right” moment was significant.

-In addition, a colleague of the Hungarian outcast, one of the leaders of the ultra-right Alliance for the Union of Romanians, Claudiu Tarziu, in unison, announced Romania’s territorial claims to the Ukrainian lands of Northern Bukovina, Transcarpathia, Bessarabia, as well as the whole of Moldova.
+In addition, a colleague of the Hungarian outcast, one of the leaders of the far-right Alliance for the Union of Romanians, Claudiu Tarziu, in unison, announced Romania’s territorial claims to the Ukrainian lands of Northern Bukovina, Transcarpathia, Bessarabia, as well as the whole of Moldova.

 Torotsko is considered close to Orban, as is the newspaper Magyar Nemzet, which recently published a manipulative article without a signature with strange criticism of the “undemocratic” Ukrainian media.